numbas/numbas-extension-geogebra/README.md

 An extension for Numbas which integrates [GeoGebra](https://www.geogebra.org) materials.

+All the GoeGebra resources are loaded from [geogebra.org](https://geogebra.org), so this extension *WILL NOT* work offline, or in environments where that domain is blocked or otherwise inaccessible.

 **Warning: At the moment, there's no way for this code to detect when the GeoGebra embedding fails, either due to an incorrect ID or a network issue.
 If you just get "geogebra applet loading..." for a long time, check your browser's console.**

 ## JME functions